 - If you study in a university in Germany, you may be able to earn some money while working for your professors.
 If your native language is English, you may also earn by teaching the language.
 See the 9 different ways to earn money in Germany as a student.
 If you prefer to work from home, check out the 20 ideas to make money from home that anyone can do.

 - One thing I love about working in Germany is the flexibility.
 In Hong Kong, we have a fixed working hour in the office.
 If the contract states from 9 am to 5 pm, then the employees must be in the office at least from 9 am to 5 pm (if not longer).In Germany, it is not uncommon that you can decide to come to the office from 8 am to 4 pm, or from 7 am to 3 pm, if that fits your personal schedule.
 That’s why I think working in Germany is better than in the US.
 US has a similar working culture like in Hong Kong.
-If you are looking for a job in Germany, you should also read: Salary in Germany – Are you getting paid enough?
+If you are looking for a job in Germany, you should also read the below guides:

 - One common culture shock for most people when they move to Germany is that the Germans are very disciplined and they obey rules in general.
 I think it is good for the society as a whole.
 But sometimes it may be a bit too much that it causes a lot of bureaucracy and inflexibility.
 I mentioned this in my post: Moving back home after living abroad.